Sean-Bradley/SNMP2ZABBIX/README.md

 Selecting which Base OID to use will take some research.

-I suggest doing an *snmptranslate* on the mib file first, and select one of the Base OIDs returned.
+I suggest doing an *snmptranslate* on the MIB file first, and select one of the Base OIDs returned. (see below)

 If you choose a Base OID to close to the root, it will result in a larger template file being generated.